olcf/olcf-user-docs/data/policies.rst

 To keep the Spectrum Scale file system exceptionally performant, files that have not been accessed in the project and user areas are purged at the intervals shown in the table above.
 Please make sure that valuable data is moved off of these systems regularly.
-See :ref:`hpss`. for information about using the HSI and HTAR utilities to archive data on HPSS.
+See :ref:`data-hpss`. for information about using the HSI and HTAR utilities to archive data on HPSS.
 Just to note that when you read a file, then the 90 days counter restarts.